 - The bundled system cables are pre-connected before shipment.
-You do not need to disconnect these cables unless you remove the pre-installed components to install additional devices. - If you need to remove pre-connected system cables please ensure to remove the cable organizer metal cover beforehand. - Refer to Chapter 4 for detailed information on the connectors.
+You do not need to disconnect these cables unless you remove the pre-installed components to install additional devices. - If you need to remove pre-connected system cables please ensure to remove the cable organizer metal cover beforehand. - Refer to the Motherboard Information chapter for information on the connectors.